roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

 ---
 layout: post
 title: Become a Pandas Wizard Overnight
-subtitle: You’ve Been Doing Pandas Wrong All This Time.
+subtitle: You’ve Been Doing Pandas Wrong All This Time
 tags: [data]
 latest: 2025-07-23
 ---